incognitochain/incognito-cli/README.md

    COMMITTEES

 OPTIONS:
-   --privateKey value, -p value   A base58-encoded Incognito private key --address value, --addr value  the payment address of a candidate (default: the payment address of the privateKey) --tokenID value, --id value    The Incognito ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
+   --privateKey value, -p value, --prvKey value  A base58-encoded Incognito private key --address value, --addr value                 the payment address of a candidate (default: the payment address of the privateKey)
+   --tokenID value, --id value                   The Incognito ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
    --version value, -v value                     Version of the transaction (1 or 2) (default: 2)

 ```